If you are in crisis: Call or text 9-8-8 for the 9-8-8 Suicide Crisis Helpline (Free, 24/7, Confidential across Canada).

 What This Can Feel Like

 Family law conflict can turn ordinary communication into a battlefield.
-Clients may arrive angry, terrified, betrayed, defensive, or convinced that every conversation has to be won.
+You may feel angry, terrified, betrayed, defensive, or convinced that every conversation is a trap.
 Parenting exchanges can become tense.
 Text messages can become evidence.
-Children can feel the emotional temperature even when adults insist they are hiding it.
+Children often feel the emotional temperature in the house, even when you try to hide it.

 How Therapy Helps

-At Counselling with Karine, support for family law clients may include emotional regulation, conflict de-escalation, grief after separation, communication coaching, parenting stress support, boundary-setting, and trauma-informed work when past experiences are shaping present reactions.
+At Counselling with Karine, support during family law matters focuses on emotional regulation, conflict de-escalation, grief after separation, communication coaching, parenting stress, and boundary-setting.

-Therapy may draw from Cognitive Behavioural Therapy, Trauma-Informed Therapy, and relationship counselling approaches depending on the client and the situation.
+Therapy may draw from Cognitive Behavioural Therapy, Trauma-Informed Therapy, and relationship counselling approaches depending on your situation.

-The focus is practical and clinically grounded.
-A client may need help pausing before sending a damaging message, handling exchanges without escalation, grieving the loss of the relationship, protecting children from loyalty pressure, or making decisions without being driven by anger.
+The focus is highly practical.
+You may need help pausing before sending a damaging email, handling custody exchanges without a fight, grieving the loss of the relationship, protecting your children from loyalty pressure, or making financial decisions without being driven by anger.

-Related support may include Relationship Counselling, Children's Therapy, and Anxiety Counselling.
+Related support often includes Relationship Counselling, Children's Therapy, and Anxiety Counselling.

 What to Expect

-The first session clarifies the family law context, the current conflict pattern, immediate risks, parenting concerns, communication problems, and what the client needs to handle more responsibly.
-Karine will keep the work focused on emotional functioning and behaviour change, not legal strategy.
-Clients should bring honesty about what is happening, including their own contribution to escalation.
+The first session clarifies your family law context, the current conflict pattern, immediate risks, parenting concerns, communication problems, and what you need to handle more responsibly.
+Karine keeps the work focused on your emotional functioning and behavior change, not your legal strategy.
+You must bring honesty about what is happening, including your own contribution to the escalation.

-Ongoing sessions may focus on regulating anger and panic, preparing for difficult exchanges, creating communication boundaries, strengthening co-parenting behaviour where possible, and helping the client tolerate grief without turning it into attack.
+Ongoing sessions focus on regulating anger and panic, preparing for difficult exchanges, creating communication boundaries, strengthening co-parenting behavior where possible, and helping you tolerate grief without turning it into an attack.

-Progress is measured by fewer escalations, clearer choices, more child-focused decision-making, better emotional recovery, and communication that no longer pours gasoline on the legal process.
+Progress is measured by fewer blow-ups, clearer choices, more child-focused decision-making, better emotional recovery, and communication that no longer pours gasoline on your legal process.

 Who This Is Right For